King's Inch: Sand Inch

 This was a small island lying downstream of the King's Inch.
 It remained as an island on Timothy Pont's map of the late 16th century.
-The later mid 17th century map by Robert Gordon does not record the island.
-No island is shown in 1745 on Herman Molls map.
+The later mid-17th century map by Robert Gordon does not record the island.
+No island is shown in 1745 on Herman Moll's map.
 Sand Inch has been incorporated into the river bank of the Clyde and into King's Inch.
-The island may have joined with King's Inch by the mid 17th century.
+The island may have joined with King's Inch by the mid-17th century.

 King's Inch

 King's Inch was a sizeable island off the river bank of the Clyde at Renfrew in the then Barony of Renfrew.
-It ceased to be an island at some point after the mid eighteenth century.
+It ceased to be an island at some point after the mid-eighteenth century.
 It may have joined with the islet of Sand Inch before it joined with the mainland and also joined with the islet of Buck Inch at some point that lay nearby upstream.

 Originally the Renfrew Ferry service operated from King's Inch, 1/2 mi further upstream on land which is now the site of the Braehead Shopping Centre at the Marlin Ford's location, but a move was agreed in 1778 to better serve the town of Renfrew and to prevent public access to the Elderslie Estate as the path ran through their land, with the Spier's family completing in 1791 the building the Ferry Road, the ferry house, quays and slipways, etc.

 Castles

 Walter fitz Alan (born c.
 1110; died 1177), as High Steward of Scotland in the reign of David I (1124-1153), constructed the first castle here in the 12th century.
 It was probably mainly a wooden fortification with stone foundations on an earth motte surrounded by a flooded moat.

 From this base Walter eventually established a power base which acted act as a buffer to protect David I's interests in this part of his kingdom.
 Somerled of the Isles and Fergus of Galloway had made an alliance in the reign of Malcolm IV and it was the Renfrew lands which were threatened with Somerled, King of the Isles, arriving in 1164 with 160 ships in the Firth of Clyde.
 The invasion fleet failed, and in battle somewhere near Renfrew, Somerled was killed.

 The Castle at King's Inch was abandoned in the 13th century and replaced by a stone castle in what is now the centre of Renfrew.

 In the latter half of the 15th century, Sir John Ross (died. c.
 1474) was granted the 'Lands of Inch' with the ruins of this first castle and built Inch Castle, a three-storeyed stone fortification on the site of the old castle.
 In 1732 the last member of this Ross family died here.
-The castle was a small, 'L' shaped tower house with a stair turret in the re-entrant angle.
+The castle was a small, L-shaped tower house with a stair turret in the re-entrant angle.
 It had been demolished by 1791.
 James IV made Sir John Ross the hereditary constable of the original castle.